apache/spark/core/src/main/resources/error/README.md

 For consistency, Spark only sets SQLSTATE as defined in the ANSI/ISO standard.
 Spark does not define its own classes or subclasses.

+Invariants:

+- Consistent across releases

-### Message format
+### Message

-Error messages should be unique.
+Error messages provide a descriptive, human-readable representation of the error.
-The error message format should be written to accept parameters via the C-style printf syntax.
+The message format is written to accept string parameters via the C-style printf syntax.

-The parameters are Strings for simplicity.
+Invariants:

+- Unique